drupal-media/handbook/modules/flysystem/intro.md

 * Dropbox
 * Rackspace
 * Amazon S3

 It's relatively easy to implement new adapters, and more are becoming available all the time.

-When joined with a flysystem adapter module, the flysystem module offers four things:
+When joined with a Flysystem adapter module, the Flysystem module offers four things:
-* a syntax to define the access details for the remote storage location in Drupal's settings.php.
+* a syntax to define the access details for the remote storage location in Drupal's settings.php
-* a storage setting for Drupal's core file field.
+* a storage setting for Drupal's core file field
-* access to the Flysystem API so you can execute standard file system operations (read, write, list, etc.) on your remote storage from your custom code.
+* access to the Flysystem API so you can execute standard file system operations (read, write, list, etc.) on your remote storage from your custom code
-* a synchronisation UI that enables you to manually synchronise local and remote storage locations.
+* a synchronisation UI that enables you to manually synchronise local and remote storage locations
+* the ability to serve aggregated Javascript and CSS files from a remote filesystem

 # Simple remote storage with Flysystem

-Firstly, install Flysystem module and an adapter module e.g. Flysystem_dropbox
+Firstly, install the Flysystem module and an adapter module e.g. Flysystem_dropbox.

-Secondly, specify the remote storage location in Drupal's settings.php
+Secondly, specify the remote storage location in Drupal's settings.php.

 ```php
     $schemes = [